Lyme disease and related tick-borne infections

 - After coming from outdoors, take a shower.
 It may help wash off unattached ticks, gives you an opportunity for a complete tick check, and will remove any remaining DEET.

 - Check clothing as well as skin.
-A tick on can be hidden in folds or creases.
+A tick on clothes can be hidden in folds or creases.

 If an attached tick is discovered, there is no reason to panic.
 A very small percentage of ticks are actually infected (between 1% to 5% even in areas where Lyme disease is prevalent), and not everyone who is bitten by a tick will get Lyme disease.